pngwn/MDsveX/packages/svast/README.md

 Represents a DOM-element.

-The `tagName` field must always be present and represents the element's local name.
+The `tagName` field contains the element's local name.

-The `properties` field must always be present, even if empty, and is a list of the element's attributes and directives.
+The `properties` field is a list of the element's attributes and directives.
 This field is a list of nodes that implement the `Property` or `Directive` interfaces.

-The `selfClosing` field must be present and describes whether or not the source element was self closing or not.
+The `selfClosing` field describes whether or not the source element was self closing or not.
 This isn't strictly abstract but is helpful in certain cases.

 This input: